EIP-4895: Beacon chain push withdrawals as operations

 FORK_TIMESTAMP, execution clients MUST introduce the following extensions to payload validation and processing:

 Define a new payload-level object called a

 withdrawal that describes withdrawals that have been validated at the consensus layer.

 Withdrawals are syntactically similar to a user-level transaction but live in a different domain than user-level transactions.

-Withdrawals have three key pieces of information supplied from the consensus layer:
+Withdrawals provide key information from the consensus layer: